1. Blog

 In addition to diets that omit specific trigger ingredients, JustFoodForDogs also offers several whole food meal formulations that may help promote skin health, like their Joint & Skin Support recipe, made with pork tenderloin, quinoa, kale, carrots, Fuji apples, and their Fish & Sweet Potato recipe.

-Supplements with anti-inflammatory properties can also help your dog’s itchiness.
+Supplements that support a healthy inflammatory response may also help your dog’s itchiness.
 Studies have found that giving dogs a probiotic supplement decreases their response to allergens and reduces the severity of itchy skin.

 JustFoodForDogs offers a Skin & Allergy Care supplement made with olive leaf extract to soothe skin-related issues associated with seasonal allergies.
 Wilson recommends fish oil Omega-3 fatty acid supplements for healthier skin, as well.